beyrer/IS7024FinalProject/README.md

 -	[Jira Board for ParkPlanner.com](https://parkprojectis7024.atlassian.net/jira/core/projects/PAR/board)

 ## Requirements

--	As a user, I want a centralized location of park data so that I can plan visits to various parks.
+A centralized and convenient location of park data so that I can plan visits to various parks.
--	As a user,
+### Requirement 1
+---
+#### Scenario
+As a user, I want to be able to serach for Distance guide to parks from my current location.

+#### Dependencies
+Park location data is available and accessible

+#### Assumptions
+Park data is in a format that can be mapped or measured to current location.

+#### Example
+Given park data is available
+When I search for a park
+Then I should then be able to receive the distance to that particular park.

+### Requirement 2
+---
+#### Scenario
+As a user I want to be able to post and review information about a specific park.

+#### Dependencies
+Park data is available and accessible

+#### Assumptions
+Website can record user reviews of parks and associated facilities to Park Planner

+#### Example
+Given park data is available
+When I search for a park
+Then I should be able to post that review to Park Planner.

 ## Data Sources